basp/nanibot/README.md

 is basically a tuple of tokens that appeared in that order in some source of tokens.

+The goal is to create something that can give us a random sequences of tokens of a particular length in which the order of the tokens is based on the likeleyhood they where found in some kind of source material (e.g. existing tokens).

 Let's consider this sentence.
 In tokens it would like:
 ```
 Tokens = ["let's", "consider", "this", "sentence"].